 How do we draft bylaws?

-The Ministry of Government and Consumer Services (MGCS) has created a set of sample bylaws that you can use as a reference when developing your bylaws.
+The Government of Ontario has created a set of sample bylaws that you can use as a reference when developing your bylaws.

 Whether you are a new or existing organization, you don’t need to adopt the sample bylaw as is.
 As long as you comply with the rules in the ONCA, you can: